ArjunReddy07/wind-stf/docs/thesis/md/background.md

 $$
 In this equation, $D$ and $H$ are design variables.
 The air density $\rho$ may vary during operation due to changes in air temperature, but its effects are often negligible.
 Finally, $C_p$, $v$ depend both on design (e.g. hub height $H$, blade profiles) and operation conditions (e.g. velocity speed and direction).

 In operation, the dominant source of variability for the generated power is $v$.
 Being climate and weather-dependent, it is also the main reason for the intermittency and non-dispatchability of wind power (\cite{demeo2006natural}): it renders the power harvesting not only intermittent, but also not dispatchable at will.
-This dependence motivates the usage by designers and operators of the so-called *wind-to-power curves* (or simply *wind-power curves*), which are empirical relations that allow one to determine the generated power $P$ by knowing the wind velocity $v$ .
+This dependence motivates the usage by designers and operators of the so-called *wind-to-power curves* (or simply *power curves*), which are empirical relations that allow one to determine the generated power $P$ by knowing the wind velocity $v$ .

 As design, planning, operation, maintenance and trading wind power are subject to such high variabilities, forecasting wind power generation (WPG) is invaluable at different levels.
 Table \ref{table-forecasting-reqs} summarizes how different system operation aspects can profit from forecasts at different time scales.
 Power generation from single turbines can also be aggregated at different levels.
 Market operators, for example, profit the most from  from regional aggregations, since for energy trading this resolution is high enough, with higher resolutions across the same space scales of interests often too costly (\cite{jung2014forecasting}).
 In particular for countries such as Germany, where continental and national renewables-promoting public funding initiatives such as the *Energiewende* resulted in a high penetration of wind power in the grid, being able to accurately forecast wind power generation has tangible impact both environmentally and economically.